openharmony/docs/zh-cn/application-dev/reference/apis/js-apis-mediaquery.md

   }

   aboutToAppear() {
-    portraitFunc = this.onPortrait.bind(this) //bind current js instance this.listener.on('change', portraitFunc)
+    let portraitFunc = this.onPortrait.bind(this) //bind current js instance this.listener.on('change', portraitFunc)
   }